mozilla-ai/agent-factory/docs/getting-started/usage.md

 ## 3) Setup your Credentials

+Depending on the agent generated, there might be some credentials required to connect to the MCP servers that the agent will use.
 Set the environment variables in the `.env` file that has been created for you inside the target agent's directory.
 Add other environment variables as needed, for example, environment variables for your LLM provider.

 ## 4) Start the mcpd daemon